 - Human differences also can create barriers and thus need to be skillfully leveraged; building performance synergy in a culturally diverse, far-flung unit is complex.

 Anyone who examines the websites or annual reports of globe-spanning corporations will find that diversity is mentioned prominently.
 But how?
-In most cases, it's about demographic representation among employees, i.e., about the firm's inclusiveness in hiring and promotions, so that its workforce comprises a wide range of human differences.
+In most cases, it's about demographic representation among employees, i.e., about the firm's inclusiveness in hiring and promotions, so that its workforce comprises human differences.

-Our experience reveals, however, that opportunities for global growth in revenue and respect are lying unseized when the firm doesn't also and proactively view diversity in terms of differences in the human values and behaviors of employees, partners, consumers, and other stakeholders worldwide.
+GROVEWELL's experience reveals, however, that opportunities for global growth in revenue and respect are lying unseized when the firm doesn't proactively view diversity in terms of differences in the human values and behaviors of employees, partners, consumers, and other stakeholders worldwide.

 Value and behavior differences need to be leveraged.
 Until this is done, a firm's global growth arsenal remains incomplete.
 Beyond demographic representation lies an informed, systemic approach to globalization that…